aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 For the TOPIC_ARN, replace the existing field with the ARN of the topic you just created. <br/>
 For the LAMBDA_TOPIC, replace the topic with a different name of your choosing or leave as is.
 Save this topic in a text file for later use. <br/>

 Click Save

-Study the lambda code:

-1) Upon being triggered by the IoT Sensor, the lambda function extracts the relevant data point from the sensor. <br/>
-2) The Lambda function then invokes the ML model you created earlier <br/>
-3) The lambda function notifies AWS Iot that a prediction has been made <br/>
-4) If the prediction is faulty (```python pred == 1```), the Lambda function sends a message to SNS

-### Deploy the Lambda function locally to Greengrass Core
+### 7.3 Deploy the Lambda function locally to Greengrass Core

 Our Lambda function should be able to make predictions on the ML model even without internet connectivity.
 For this reason,the Lambda needs to be deployed on the Greengrass core and not live in the AWS Cloud.